-In the shower, turn down the temperature slightly (while facing the shower head away from your skin!) and rinse the water over your hair.
+In the shower, turn down the temperature slightly (while facing the shower head away from your skin!) and rinse the cool water over your hair.
 Brush it through and repeat.
-Perfecting this technique will mean the water never touches your skin, although for those not a fan of the cold, this works with even with just a splash of cold water.
+Perfecting this technique will mean the water never touches your skin, although for those not a fan of anything less than hot water, this works with even with just a splash of cooler water.
 Don’t forget to use a hair grip to keep your cold hair off your skin while you get out of the shower!

 3. Massage your scalp

 When using conditioner, massage it into your scalp to help it work its way to your roots.
 This process allows the conditioner to work better, while the massage strengthens your scalp.
 It’s important to be quite rough and not gentle with your roots – as long as you don’t end up with a headache!
 The more often you massage, the stronger your hair will become, preventing strands from falling out.
 This will in time lead to thicker hair.